 The Certification Council does not accredit, approve, endorse, or recommend any education or training programs and/or products designed or intended to prepare candidates for certification.
 The Council has no involvement in the development or delivery of such programs or products.

-If you are a current CMPC® needing to take the new certification exam as part of your recertification or looking to attain your credentials for the very first time, we want to provide you help to prepare!
-Our hour-long sessions will be set up to provide a general overview of specific knowledge areas covered in the test.
-The webinars will be recorded and accessible to members on-demand.
+If you are a current CMPC® needing to take the certification exam as part of your recertification or looking to attain your credentials for the very first time, we want to help you prepare.
+The hour-long sessions will be set up to provide a general overview of specific knowledge areas covered on the test.

-All sessions are also available for on-demand purchase & viewing if you miss the live presentation (students $25, members $35, non-members $50).
+All sessions are available for on-demand purchase & viewing if you missed the live presentation (students $25, members $35, non-members $50)

 Exam Reference List

 A Certification Exam Reference List is provided as a resource to give certification exam takers ideas about references that they may use to prepare for the exam.
 This resource is not intended to serve as an exclusive list of references that will help a candidate prepare effectively for the exam, nor is it a guarantee that all information on the exam is contained within these references.
 These references and others were used to help write exam questions.